PythonistaGuild/Swish/docs/websocket/payloads.md

 }
 ```

-- `guild_id`: The id of the guild player you want to play a track on.
+- `guild_id`: The id of the player you want to play a track on.
 - `track_id`: The id of the track you want to play.
 - (optional) `start_time`: The time (in milliseconds) to start playing the given track at.
 - (optional) `end_time`: The time (in milliseconds) to stop playing the given track at.